vikderimlna-ops/A-Random-Gear-Journey/characters.md/characters.md

 **Description:** A mysterious fighter who moves like a shadow across the battlefield.
 **Ability – Ghostwalk:**
 • Becomes invisible for **15 seconds**
-• Enemies cannot see or target him during this time
+• Enemies cannot see or target them during this time
 **Playstyle:** hit-and-run, stealth-based combat.

 ---